morucci/repoxplorer/README.md

 Using the *--repo* argument in addition to the *--org* argument will create the yaml file for indexing a single repository.

+### Private repositories
+The helper won't recognize private repositories by default.
+For that, you need to add, your credentials into `/bin/repoxplorer-git-credentials-helper` (if running in container, inside the `/bin/` directory of course).

+Then you need to manually add the private scope repos to the YAML org configuration.

 ## Configuration

 This configuration directory will be called `<configuration directory>/`